NXPHoverGames/GitBook-HoverGames/userguide/assembly/preparing-the-arms-and-motors.md

 ## Motor mounts

 The four motor mounts go on the end of the arms (carbon fiber tubes).
 Each one consists of two small carbon fiber plates, four tube clamps (the arch-shaped parts), and four long M2.5 screws with locknuts (with an elastic ring inside).
-Additionally, you need the motor itself and four short M3 screws from the labeled bag.
+Additionally, you need the motor itself and four short M3x5 screws from a separate bag.

 {% hint style="warning" %}
 When watching the video below, please use the updated instructions below to attach each motor.